overwolf/overwolf.github.io/docs/api/overwolf-windows.md

   "window_id": "Window_Extension_mhlpbbigoglahfnkpekoamfknlnaneebgodenaam"
 }
 ```

+#### Notes

-Note: When restoring a minimized/maximized window, it restores the window to the previous size/position.
+* When restoring a minimized/maximized window, it restores the window to the previous size/position.
+* Read some usage tips [here](../topics/using-overwolf-windows#how-to-create-a-new-window).

 ## restore(windowName, callback)
 #### Version added: 0.78